Daniel-KM/Omeka-S-module-EasyAdmin/README.md

   Omeka 1.2 ([omeka/omeka-s#1257]), or after a hard update of files)
 - check and fix sha256 hashes of files
 - check and fix positions of media (start from 1, without missing number)
-- check and set pre^cise media types (for example application/alto+xml instead of text/xml)
+- check and set precise media types (for example application/alto+xml instead of text/xml)
 - check and prepare dimensions of medias for module [Iiif Server]
 - check and fix the encoding (iso-8859 to utf-8) of resource values and page contents (fix Windows issues)